-If you have one of Nike’s most famous and stylishly coveted style of shoe, you might be worried about how exactly you might clean them.
+If you have one of Nike’s most famous and stylishly coveted shoe styles, you might be wondering how to clean white Nike Air Force Ones effectively.

-The classic white-on-white style of Air Force Ones might be desirable, but cleaning them is no small feat, especially if you use them for athletics or everyday wear.
+The classic white-on-white style of a pair of Air Force Ones might be desirable, but cleaning them is no small feat, especially if you use them for athletics or everyday wear.

 Like any white sneaker, part of the style is in the crisp white appearance, so ensuring they stay in good shape is ideal.
-How do you maintain Nike Air Force 1s, and if you already have a stain, how can you go about removing it?
+How do you maintain Nike Air Force 1s in pristine condition, and if you already have a stain, how can you remove it?

-Many specialized creams and buffs are sold to remedy this issue, but often they are too little too late, and are a high price when there are home remedies available.
+Many specialized creams and buffs are sold to remedy this issue, but often they are too little too late and are expensive when home remedies are available.
 Read on to find out how to address cleaning the shoe and whether you need specialist help.

 There may be affiliate links in this article.
 You can read more about this in my disclosure.

 Nike Air Force 1s are an iconic shoe among sneakerheads.
-Starting with the Air Force 1, they have moved all the way up to the Air Force XXV and the Air Force 09, and are designed for athletics.
+Starting with Air Force 1, they have moved up to the Air Force XXV and the Air Force 09, designed for athletics.

-The name originates from the official air traffic control designation of the plane of the President of the United States, and was not originally part of an “Air Force” line.
+The name originated from the official air traffic control designation of the plane of the President of the United States and was not originally part of an “Air Force” line.

-Along with any of the extra styles, there is also an iconic medallion at the bottom of the laces in a silver-colored metal.
+Along with any of the extra styles, there is also an iconic medallion at the bottom of the laces in a silver-colored medal.
 It is engraved with “AF-1, 82”.

 There have been many iconic redesigns of the shoe, including high-fashion pairs sold at an extremely high price with gold medallions and anaconda or crocodile leather material.

-Nike Air Force 1s are iconic, but being an all-white shoe with a matte finish, they are prone to scuffs, stains and other distracting damage to the shoe.
+Nike Air Force 1s are iconic, but being an all-white shoe with a matte finish, they are prone to scuffs, stubborn stains, and other distracting damage to the shoe.

-Many stains and changes are immediately obvious, and some can even risk long-term staining to the shoe if not cleaned off quick.
+Many stains and changes are immediately noticeable; some can even risk long-term staining to the shoe if not cleaned off quickly.

-The first thing to bear in mind when cleaning your Air Force 1s is to wash or clean your laces separately.
-Being a different material along with the little medallion at the base of the laces, they will generally require different cleaning treatment than the shoe itself.
+When cleaning your white Air Force 1s, the first thing to remember is to wash or clean your laces separately.
+Being a different material, along with the little medallion at the base of the laces, they will generally require a different cleaning treatment than the shoe itself.

-After you have removed the laces, then add some newspaper onto the inside of your shoe to maintain its structure and shape as you clean, as well as preventing transference of any dirt or staining to other parts of the shoe.
+After removing the laces, add some newspaper to the inside of your shoe to maintain its structure and shape as you clean, as well as prevent transference of any loose dirt or staining to other parts of the shoe.

-If you have a shoe tree, which is a more specialized piece of equipment for keeping structure and preventing shrinkage in your shoe when cleaning, this is excellent to add at this stage.
+If you have a shoe tree, a more specialized piece of equipment for keeping structure and preventing shrinkage in your shoe when cleaning, this is excellent to add at this stage.

-Add your laces you removed earlier to the cleaning solution.
+Add the laces you removed earlier to the cleaning solution.

-Neither the (likely pewter) medallion nor the laces will be damaged by the harmless soapy solution, and once you have completed cleaning the shoes you can remove the laces and allow them to soak up as you work.
+The harmless soapy solution will damage neither the (likely pewter) medallion nor the laces, and once you have completed cleaning the shoes, you can remove the laces and allow them to soak up as you work.

 If you have sensitive skin, wear gloves as you work with the solution, as sodium laureth sulfate (a key lathering ingredient in most soaps and cleaning agents) can dry out the skin and aggravate any psoriasis or atopic dermatitis.

-Use a soft-bristled brush to gently absorb the solution and begin scrubbing your shoes.
+To clean white Nike Air Force Ones effectively, use a soft-bristled brush to gently absorb the solution and scrub your shoes in a circular motion.
 Avoid applying too much abrasive pressure, and try to find a brush with nice and soft bristles to avoid tearing at the leather as you clean it.

 Hard bristles could result in tears to the white leather that cannot be repaired.
 Rub gently on the exterior leather, trying to gather a small lather on the material.

-After you have scrubbed the shoe entirely, try to scrub the shoe two more times to ensure all grime is cut through and lifted by the brush and solution.
+After scrubbing the shoe entirely, try to scrub the shoe two more times to ensure all grime is cut through and lifted by the brush and solution.
 Pay gentle attention to the tongue and insole, but these won’t require thorough scrubbing: just apply the solution gently and thoroughly.

-If you have completed these three cleaning and still find the shoe looks noticeably dirty, use a harder bristled brush and apply with more vigorous.
-Do be conscious of the shoes durability, and still be wary of tearing.
+If you have completed these three cleanings and still find that you have dirty shoes, use a harder bristled brush and apply with more vigorous.
+Be conscious of the shoe’s durability, and still be wary of tearing.

-Magic erasers are abrasive cleaners that can be great for applying light abrasion to materials to remove staining, but be wary this could remove any outer coatings on the textiles and leather.
+Magic erasers are abrasive cleaners that can be great for applying light abrasion to materials to remove staining.
+However, be wary that this could remove any outer coatings on the textiles and leather.

 At this stage, any tough stains or scuff marks can be addressed with a microfiber cloth or hand towel.
-Microfiber cloths have a unique composition that allows their fibers to cut through grease and grime, removing dust from surfaces as well using casual static.
+Microfiber cloths have a unique composition that allows their fibers to cut through grease and grime, removing dust from the surface of the shoes and using casual static.

 This makes them great for cleaning surfaces while remaining gentle, as they are unlikely to damage materials but can help lift grime from them.

-However, some marks can appear to be scuffs but are actually a result of the leather being removed and the interior layers being exposed.
-These cannot be removed by scrubbing, as they are permanent damage to the shoe.
+However, some marks can appear to be scuffs but result from the leather being removed and the interior layers being exposed.
+Scrubbing cannot remove these, as they permanently damage the shoe.

 This will be easily detectable by running your finger over the mark, as it should feel distinctly different and “lower” to the touch.
-Wash off the soap in the shoe with a wet microfiber towel, rubbing gently across the entire shoe and removing all the soap you worked in.
+Wash off the soap in the shoe with a wet microfiber towel or a damp cloth, rubbing gently across the entire shoe and removing all the soap you worked in.

 If you own a shoe tree, this can be used immediately to mitigate this potential problem.

-Once you are done, ring out your laces and then rinse them in some water.
-Gently squeeze the water from the laces, before submerging them in clean water again.
+Once done, ring out your laces and rinse them in water.
+Gently squeeze the water from the laces before submerging them in clean water again.

-Hang them to dry with your shoes as well, ensuring they are hung to maintain a straight pattern and avoid any curling or shrinkage in the laces.
+Hang them to dry with your shoes, ensuring they are hung to maintain a straight pattern and avoid any curling or shrinkage in the laces.

-You can put your Air Force 1s in the washing machine, but it is a good idea to only do it occasionally and to avoid overdoing it as it may cause damage and wear to the shoe.
+You can put your Air Force 1s in the washing machine, but it is a good idea to only do it occasionally.
+Overdoing it as it may cause damage and wear to the shoe.

 The shoe will repeatedly be hitting the sides of the machine and will be exposed to pressure and water as it is cleaned.
-There will be natural wear added as it is washed, so consider avoiding doing this regularly.
+As it is washed, natural wear will be added, so avoid doing this regularly.

-You should also avoid washing your Air Force 1s without a shoe tree, as the movement may distort the shape of the shoe.
+You should also avoid washing your Air Force 1s without a shoe tree, as the movement may distort the shoe’s shape.

 Be aware that washing your shoe trees in this manner may cause rusting in the shoe tree over time.

 The lowest option will be safest for your Nike Air Force 1s.
-Add your laundry detergent, avoiding any fragrances, fabric conditioners or additives.
+Add your laundry detergent, avoiding fragrances, fabric conditioners, or additives.

-Although it may seem wisest to wash your Air Force 1s alone, actually adding other materials is healthiest for your shoe as it will soften the repeated impacts against the drum.
+Although it may seem wisest to wash your Air Force 1s alone, adding other materials is the healthiest for your shoe as it will soften the repeated impacts against the drum.

-Old white towels, dish cloths or others may be ideal, as shoes tend to carry more dirt than clothes and so avoiding exposing your clothes to dirt can be avoided by washing these household materials instead.
+Old white towels, dishcloths, or others may be ideal, as shoes carry more dirt than clothes.
+Washing these household materials can avoid exposing your clothes to excess dirt.

-Once completed, do not place your Air Force 1s in the drier as this opens an opportunity for a great deal of heat damage to your shoes.
-The leather will likely be damaged by the heat, causing cracking and shrinkage.
+Once completed, do not place your Air Force 1s in the drier.
+This opens an opportunity for a great deal of heat damage to your shoes.
+The heat will likely damage the leather, causing cracking and shrinkage.

-Although sun can help with bacteria in shoes, it is not ideal for leather shoes, especially Air Force 1s as it can cause shrinkage thanks to the heat exposure.
+Although sunlight can help with bacteria in shoes, it is not ideal for leather shoes, especially Air Force 1s.
+Sunlight can cause shrinkage thanks to heat exposure.
 Avoid exposing them to the sun, and allow them to air dry slowly.

 A cold fan, open window, or shade outside is perfect for the shoes.
-They may take 24 hours or longer to dry, but avoid keeping them in an area with stagnant humid air as this may cause mold.
+They may take 24 hours or longer to dry, but avoid keeping them in an area with stagnant, humid air, which may cause mold.

 Try to keep movement in the air or avoid humidity.

-If you have stains on your Air Force 1s, this can appear daunting.
+This can appear daunting if you have stains on your Air Force 1s.
 However, you do not need any specialist equipment to remove these stains.

-Apply non-gel toothpaste in a white color to your white Air Force 1s, squirting a pea-sized amount onto the stain.
-Rub this into the leather of your shoes with your finger to distribute it, and then use a wet toothbrush to thoroughly rub it into the stain.
+Apply a small amount of non-gel toothpaste in a white color to your white Air Force 1s.
+Squirt a pea-sized amount onto the stain.
+Rub this into the leather of your shoes with your finger to distribute it, and then use an clean toothbrush to thoroughly rub it into the stain.

-White toothpastes that include baking soda, often sold for whitening, can be ideal for this as they provide the lightening and gentle abrasion necessary to lift stains on white shoes.
+White toothpastes that include baking soda, often sold for whitening, can be ideal as they provide the lightening and gentle abrasion necessary to lift stains on white shoes.

 The stain should visibly lift as you work.

-Once it is completely lifted, wipe it off with a paper towel and then rinse the material by wiping a few times with a wet cloth or towel, ideally microfiber to make sure there are no traces of toothpaste left.
+Once completely lifted, wipe it off with a paper towel.
+Then, rinse the material by wiping it a few times with a wet cloth or towel, ideally microfiber.
+This ensures that there no traces of toothpaste are left.

-Dry the material as thoroughly as possible and leave somewhere well-ventilated to dry.
+Dry the material as thoroughly as possible and leave it somewhere well-ventilated to dry.